MaximilianRekuts/Master-Thesis/README.md

-Introduction to Machine Learning Project

-An analysis of the determinants of job satisfaction.
+Master Thesis - Hertie School of Governance, Berlin

-Data: Longitudinal measures of several thousand people in the United States from 1979 through 2016.
+This Master Thesis used data from National Longitudinal Surveys conducted U.S. Bureau of Labour Statistics to analyse variables that contribute or do not contribute to job satisfaction.
+The panel data was recorded in the United States from 1979 through to 2016.

-Methods: Ordinal longitudinal mixed-effects models and regularized regression.
+The methods that were used to analyse the data were 1. regularisation regression and ordinal longitudinal mixed-effects models.